flipifucan/BootCampSecurity/WEEK_15/README.md

 ![etc hosts file](IMAGE/etchosts_file.png)
 ![etc hosts file cmd line](IMAGE/etchosts_file_cmd.png)

     To avoid command injection developers should not allow operating system commands, instead should use API key provided by the framework they are using.
 Don't just let anyone type in the date command and be able to modify it from there.
 Instead, developers should use a more complicated framework to get the date.
 Lack of input and output validation is a huge problem in command injection.
 Whitelisting good values will help a lot.

+:smiley:
 ### Web Application 2: *A Brute Force to Be Reckoned With*

 1. Complete the following steps to set up the activity.